Is jewelry protected by renters insurance?

 You'll also typically find that you can choose to purchase scheduled personal property coverage without a deductible.
 Meanwhile, you would likely have to pay your deductible before a standard renters insurance policy kicks in to help cover a loss.

-A local agent can help you assess your renters insurance coverage so you can determine whether it offers enough protection for your jewelry or whether you may benefit from additional coverage.
+Your insurance provider can help you assess your renters insurance coverage so you can determine whether it offers enough protection for your jewelry or whether you may benefit from additional coverage.